-Beacon TLS Enabled

-Beacon TLS Port Beacon TLS Port beacon_tls_port ntruststore.jks

-eyStore Path Beacon TLS listen port.
-TrustStore Password
+Beacon TLS Port 25443 Beacon TLS Port beacon_tls_port beacon_tls_port Beacon TLS Port beacon_tls_port TrustStore Password /etc/security/serverKeys/beaconkeystore.jks KeyStore Password KeyPassword Key Password

-'etc/security/serverKeys/beaconkeystore.jks

-eyStore Password Key Password

 Configure the keystore for use by DLM Engine and Knox Proxy

 While communicating with Knox Proxy, DLM Engine establishes two way SSL connection while acquiring the SSO token and hence the certificate (either self-signed for test setup or received from Certificate Authority) of DLM Engine needs to be imported in the Knox Proxy truststore and the certificate (either self-signed for test setup or received from Certificate Authority) of Knox Proxy need to imported in DLM Engine's truststore.
 For using Atlas, the Atlas certificates have to be copied to the Knox truststore.